-Seamus Heaney is arguably the best poet who's writing in the English language today.
-He's received more honors and awards for his work than we care to count, including the 1995 Nobel Prize in Literature.
-If poetry writing was an Olympic event, he'd win gold.
+Seamus Heaney was a baller.
+He received more honors and awards for his work than we care to count, including the 1995 Nobel Prize in Literature.
+If poetry writing were an Olympic event, he would have won gold.

-Not only is Heaney the greatest thing since sliced bread as far as poetry goes, he's also written tons of prose (a lot of it about poetry), two plays, and a healthy handful of translations.
+Not only is Heaney the greatest thing since sliced bread as far as poetry goes, he also wrote tons of prose (a lot of it about poetry), two plays, and a healthy handful of translations.
 Apparently fourteen major collections of poetry weren't quite enough for the guy!
-He's a pretty busy bee.
-We wouldn't be surprised to find that the pen is a permanent extension of his right hand.
+He was a pretty busy bee.
+We wouldn't be surprised to find that the pen was a permanent extension of his right hand.

 Despite his extensive education and having lived in many city-slicker places, Heaney's poetry remains very much rooted in the farm life and imagery of where he grew up.
 "Blackberry-Picking" is from his first collection, Death of a Naturalist (published in 1966), and is one of many poems in the book that explores simple events and images of the natural world where Heaney first lived.
 Although the subject matter might be all about the simple, the rural, and the domestic, the themes and ideas that Heaney's poems explore are much grander than that.
 Sure, "Blackberry-Picking" is about the memory of picking blackberries every summer.
 But it also examines ideas about life, expectation, disappointment, and many other themes that are just below the surface.